 So you’re planning that dream holiday, trying to fit weeks and months of travelling into your budget.
 But since you’re going to be away so long, why not boost your savings pot by making your house work for you while you’re away?
-The market for holiday lets in Britain is strong – both from foreign visitors and Brits looking for a break.
+The market for holiday lets in Britain is strong, you only have to look at Cornwall holiday cottages to see how true that is- both from foreign visitors and Brits looking for a break.

 It’s not as easy as simply handing over your keys and setting off – there are some things you have to consider – but it isn’t a difficult thing to do and can be very lucrative if you get it right.
 Here’s our guide to the things you need to think about when renting out your property: